Welcome to Dark Dorset

 This book, a collaborative effort between local historian Christopher Reeve and historian and anthropologist Dr. David Waldron, traces the rise of this story from its origins in the trauma of the English Reformation to the contemporary era where it has become a central part of Bungay’s communal and civic identity and a colourful and intriguing aspect of local folklore.

-If you are looking for something different this year, then ghost tours can provide some great entertainment, especially if they're ghost tours after dark.
+If you are looking for something different this summer, then ghost tours can provide some great entertainment, especially if they're ghost tours after dark.
 With Dorset having a lot of ghosts, it stands that there will be quite a number of ghost tours and haunted walks to be enjoyed.

 We have gathered a collection of haunted walks, some permanent, some seasonal, which you can investigate.